CAT 2018 QA Slot 2

 Therefore Height of the triangle = 8 cm.

 Side BC lies on the line x = 4 or it is parallel to y-axis.
 Therefore the height of the triangle will be parallel to x axis.
-In order to minimize the distance of point A from the origin, point B should be (4, 4) and point C should be (4, -4), as shown.
+In order to minimize the distance of point A from the origin, point A should lie on the x-axis as shown.

 Therefore point A is (-4,0) and the distance of point A from the origin = 4 units.